rice paddies, Bali, Indonesia

 Seven Journeys for Traditional Christians

-Shoal Creek Community Church in Missouri has developed seven story sets to help Christians in conventional church contexts journey more deeply into their identity as disciple-makers.
-Offered by permission of Roy Moran, here are seven journeys for groups to take, depending on their own desires and needs for growth.
+Shoal Creek Community Church in Missouri developed seven story sets to help Christians in conventional church contexts journey more deeply into their identity as disciple-makers.
+Offered by permission of Roy Moran, here are seven journeys for more traditional groups to take, depending on their own desires and needs for growth.
+(The links take you to optional booklets that turn the DBS series into more of a church class.)

 As a group's vision expands to grasp a more God-sized vision, the Foundations curriculum is a fine way to go back to the beginning with new eyes and see what we might have overlooked.